+Medial calcaneal nerve entrapment is compression, or pinching of a nerve in the foot.
 The Medial Calcaneal Nerve is a branch of the Posterior Tibial nerve which is involved in cases of Tarsal Tunnel Syndrome.
-Symptoms of the two are often very similar and so they may be easily confused.
-When there is excessive overpronation or pressure from shoes then the medial calcaneal nerve can become trapped.
+Symptoms of the two injuries are often very similar and so they may be easily confused.

-Treatment should initially consist of rest from aggravating activities and application of cold therapy.
+Ice – apply ice or cold therapy to reduce pain.
 Ice should not be applied directly to the skin as it may cause ice burns.
 Use a wet tea towel or a commercially available cold wrap.
 Cold can be applied for 10 to 15 minutes every hour if the injury is painful reducing as required to 3 or 4 times per day.